Hof Ásatrúarfélagsins: Construction

 Construction officially broke ground at the solar eclipse of 20 March 2015.
 The building was then projected to be finished in the late summer of 2016.
 However, the complicated design has caused technical problems and further delays.
 Immediately there were problems with the preparation of the site, which had the effect that actual construction did not begin until 2017.
 In December 2017 it was expected to be finished by the end of 2018.

 In February 2019, Hilmar Örn said that the most optimistic expectation was for the building to be finished in December 2019, although he hoped that parts would be ready for active use already in the autumn that year.
-He explained that it was the dome that caused problems and that the project had gone severely over its original budget, with the costs now estimated at around 270 million krónas.
+He explained that it was the dome that caused problems and that the project had gone severely over its original budget, with the costs now estimated at 270 million krónas.
 He also revealed that Ásatrúarfélagið had looked at different models for potentially crowdfunding parts of the costs, although stressed that the funders in that case must receive something in return for their money.
 He explained that it was crucial for the organization's dignity to not take any bank loan.

 In June 2019, Hilmar Örn said that the building would be constructed in stages.
 The office part would become operational first, but even if the crowdfunding campaign was a success, the whole project could take two years to finish.
 In February 2020, Hilmar Örn expected the dome to be finished in 2022.
 The projected total cost was 300 million krónas.
 The deputy allsherjargoði Jóhanna G. Harðardóttir said in July 2021 that construction had proceeded well during the last year and the building should be able to host Ásatrúarfélagið's administrative work in the autumn of 2021.
 By April 2022, Ásatrúarfélagið had moved into the office part and the social part was close to being finished.
+In July 2023, Hilmar Örn said there was no hurry to finish the dome and it will be built whenever the organization can afford materials without taking a loan.
+A plan to buy the steel frame for the dome from China had fallen apart because of the COVID-19 pandemic.